 \paragraph{Global Averaging Attention Network (G2A)}

-The G2A network equilibrates the weights between the localized weights, denoted as $W_l$, and the global attention weights, denoted as $W_g$, which represent the feature map $\mathcal{F}_3$.
-This network achieves a reduction in computational overhead by half through the process of averaging both local and global weights.
+The G2A network balances the localized weights $W_l$ and global attention weights $W_g$, which represent the feature map $\mathcal{F}_3$.
+This network reduces the computational overhead by half by averaging both the local and global weights.
 This approach facilitates the optimization and equilibrium of the resultant attention.
-The optimized average is consequently expressed as follows:
+The optimized average is expressed as follows:

-In this context, $W_o$ represents the optimized weight, maintaining the identical data dimensionality as $W_l$ and $W_g$, specifically $(1, 128)$.
-The local weight $W_l$ corresponds to the attention weights from the $\mathcal{A}_{ST}$ block, which encompasses the S2TLR-MHA features, whereas the global weight $W_g$ pertains to the attention weights from the $\mathcal{A}_{TT}$ block, incorporating the S2TLR-DMHA features. $W_o$ enables a balanced attention mechanism by combining the changes in spatial dimension captured by S2TLR-MHA and the temporal retention of these features of S2TLR-MHA throughout an entire epoch, as captured by S2TLR-DMHA.
+In this context, $W_o$ represents the optimized weight, maintaining the identical data dimensionality as $W_l$ and $W_g$, specifically, $(1, 128)$.
+The local weight $W_l$ corresponds to the attention weights from the $\mathcal{A}_{ST}$ block, which encompasses the S2TLR-MHA features, whereas the global weight $W_g$ pertains to the attention weights from the $\mathcal{A}_{TT}$ block, which incorporates the S2TLR-DMHA features. $W_o$ enables a balanced attention mechanism by combining the changes in the spatial dimension captured by the S2TLR-MHA and the temporal retention of these features of the S2TLR-MHA throughout an entire epoch, as captured by the S2TLR-DMHA.
 Subsequently, $W_o$ is flattened and passed through a sequence of four fully connected (FC) layers with neural units of $\{512, 128, 64, 32\}$, respectively, to yield the final output, which consists of scoring the targeted sleep stage.
-This is accomplished by channeling the data through a final FC layer with a neural unit of $n$, denoting the number of sleep stages in the specific dataset.
+This is accomplished by channeling the data through a final FC layer with a neural unit of $n$, which denotes the number of sleep stages in the specific dataset.